-Amy Frame is the Digital Director for Win Without War.
+Amy Frame is the Director of Data and Technology for Win Without War.
 A long-time online activist, she has a passion for helping others use the transformative power of digital media.
 Prior to Win Without War Amy served as Web Coordinator for Safe Kids Worldwide and was co-founder of Million Hoodies Movement for Justice.
 In her spare time she enjoys preparing for the arrival of the space aliens with her beagle.

 Jenna Thoretz is a rising junior at Gettysburg College pursuing majors in Political Science and Public Policy.
 Jenna currently serves as the Events Planning Chair for the Peace and Justice Student Council at Gettysburg College and leads outreach and content planning for the Consortium of North American Peace Programs (CONAPP) undergraduate-lead conference for summer of 2020.
 She is originally from Connecticut and is excited to spend the summer in Washington D.C. working to advocate for a more progressive foreign policy.
 She is particularly interested in the intersection between militarization and gender inequality, and dismantling the oppressive and unsustainable systems that contribute to conflict domestically and abroad.
 In her spare time, Jenna can be found perusing the shelves of used bookstores, drinking too much coffee, and missing her Cavalier King Charles Spaniel who lives at home in Connecticut.